brycewray/astro-site-legacy/src/pages/posts/2019/05/boxed-in.md

 Bottom line: armed with my newly gained knowledge, I've started using Ulysses again over the last couple of days---once again "stress-testing" it, and so far, so good---and, this morning, I renewed my Ulysses subscription for another year.

 <YellowBox>
-**Note, 2020-07-17**: I originally neglected to mention, here at least (although [I *did* mention it a couple of days later on Twitter](https://twitter.com/BryceWrayTX/status/1125567578376683525)), one critical aspect of my regaining trust in Ulysses: some great help I received from the nice folks at Ulysses Support.
+<strong>Note, 2020-07-17</strong>: I originally neglected to mention, here at least (although <a href="https://twitter.com/BryceWrayTX/status/1125567578376683525" target="_blank" rel="nofollow">I <em>did</em> mention it a couple of days later on Twitter</a>, one critical aspect of my regaining trust in Ulysses: some great help I received from the nice folks at Ulysses Support.
 They had me send various iCloud-related logs from all my Ulysses-using devices (Mac, iPhone, and iPad).
-Their analysis concluded that my iCloud setup (mainly on the Mac) "might be corrupted in general since several programs utilizing iCloud Drive have trouble synchronizing."
+Their analysis concluded that my iCloud setup (mainly on the Mac) “might be corrupted in general since several programs utilizing iCloud Drive have trouble synchronizing.”
 They suggested I completely log off, then log back into, iCloud on all the devices.
-That was over a year ago, and I haven't had a whit of trouble with Ulysses ever since on any of the devices. **Thanks to** [**Gordy Ansell** for very nicely raising the question](https://gordonansell.com/ulysses-icloud-sync-problem-further-information), and I apologize for leaving you folks hanging all this intervening time.
+That was over a year ago, and I haven’t had a whit of trouble with Ulysses ever since on any of the devices.
+Thanks to <a href="https://gordonansell.com/ulysses-icloud-sync-problem-further-information" target="_blank" rel="nofollow"><strong>Gordy Ansell</strong></a> for very nicely raising the question, and I apologize for leaving you folks hanging all this intervening time.
 </YellowBox>

 And, no, I actually do *not* like the taste of crow, since you ask.
 But I very much am glad to have Ulysses back in the fold.